ray-project/ray/site/_posts/2018-07-15-parameter-server-in-fifteen-lines.markdown

         self.params += grad
 ```

+**The `@ray.remote` decorator defines a service.** It takes the
+`ParameterServer` class and allows it to be instantiated as a remote service or
+actor.

 Here, we assume that the update is a gradient which should be added to the
 parameter vector.
 This is just the simplest possible example, and many different
 choices could be made.